xstar97/palworld-query-api/README.md

       - ./logs:/logs
 ```

-an env variable `CONFIG_JSON` can be set to automatically create the rcon.yaml file needed for the rcon-cli tool.
+an env variable `CONFIG_JSON` can be set to automatically create the rcon.yaml file needed for the rcon-cli dependency.

 ```json
 {